taikuukaits/todoist-thermal-printer/README.md

 You will need to update config.json with your Todoist API Token.

-This is typically deplayed by SSHing into the PI and copying over the files.
-A cron job can be setup to automatically start the script.
-The script by default is set to safely shutdown the pi on a long press so the SD card isn't as likely to be corrupted.
+This is typically deployed by SSHing into the PI and copying over the files using scp.
+A cron job should be setup to automatically start the script.

+The script by default is set to safely shutdown the pi on a long press to reduce the likelyhood of corrupting the SD card if you need to turn off the PI.
+Always safely shut down if possible.